Developer-Autodesk/forge.learning/docs/environment/tools/net.md

 The .NET engine is a built-in feature on Windows machines.

-Install any flavor of Visual Studio, for instance [Community](https://www.visualstudio.com/vs/community) edition.
+Any flavor of [Visual Studio](https://visualstudio.microsoft.com/vs/).
+Choose your preffered edition in dropdown.

 !> For a better experience, DO NOT use Visual code on this tutorial.

 ## Visual Studio Community 2019

-In Visual Studio Community 2019, there are no workloads selection in the beginning, `ASP.NET and web development with c#` is selected while creating project.
+In Visual Studio 2019, there is no workloads tab in the beginning, `ASP.NET and web development with c#` is selected while creating project.

 ## Other flavors & older versions